-- A. Candidates for Executive Committee office must be in good academic standing and must be a member of their respective class throughout the term of office. - B. Candidates for ASDA President Elect: Must be a first-year (rising second-year) dental student who has been in attendance at a minimum of two-thirds of the previous year's Association meetings. - C. Candidates for ASDA Secretary: Must be any dental student who has been in attendance at a minimum of twothirds of the previous year's Association meetings. - D. Candidates for ASDA Treasurer-Elect: Must be a first-year (rising second-year) dental student who has been in attendance at a minimum of two-thirds of the previous year's Association meetings. - E. Nominations of any dental student may be accepted from members of the Governing Body.
+- A. Candidates for Executive Committee office must be in good academic standing and must be a member of their respective class throughout the term of office. - B. Candidates for ASDA President Elect: Must be a first year (rising second-year) dental student who has attended a minimum of two-thirds of the previous year's Association meetings. - C. Candidates for ASDA Secretary: Must be any dental student who has attended a minimum of twothirds of the previous year's Association meetings. - D. Candidates for ASDA Treasurer-Elect: Must be a first year (rising second-year) dental student who has attended a minimum of two-thirds of the previous year's Association meetings. - E. Nominations of any dental student may be accepted from members of the Governing Body.
 In the event of a lack of qualified or interested candidates as described above, a member will be assigned by the Executive Committee. - 2.
-Senate and Ex-Officio members of the Senate - A. Candidates for Senate office must be in good academic standing and must be a member of their respective class throughout the term of office. - B. Candidates for ASDA Legislative Liaison-Elect: Must be a first-year (rising second-year) dental student who has been in attendance at a minimum of two-thirds of the previous year's Association meetings.

-- C. Candidates for ASDA Fundraising Chair-Elect: Must be a first-year (rising second-year) or second-year (risingthird year) dental student who has been in attendance at a minimum of two-thirds of the previous year's Association meetings. - D. Candidates for ASDA ADEA Representative: Must be a first-year (rising second-year) dental student who has been in attendance at a minimum of two-thirds of the previous year's Association meetings.
+Senate and Ex-Officio members of the Senate - A. Candidates for Senate office must be in good academic standing and must be a member of their respective class throughout the term of office. - B. Candidates for ASDA Legislative Liaison-Elect: Must be a first year (rising second-year) dental student who has attended a minimum of two-thirds of the previous year's Association meetings. - C. Candidates for ASDA Fundraising Chair-Elect: Must be a first year (rising second-year) or secondyear (rising-third year) dental student who has attended a minimum of two-thirds of the previous year's Association meetings. - D. Candidates for ASDA ADEA Representative: Must be a first year (rising second-year) dental student who has attended a minimum of two-thirds of the previous year's Association meetings.
 Candidates for this position will continue in position as ADEA Representative until the end of their 4th year term.
-These Representatives may hold concomitant office with the exception of President-Elect. - E. Candidates for ASDA Social Media Chair must be in good academic standing and must be a member of their respective class throughout the term of office. - F. Candidates for ASDA Lunch & Learn Coordinator must be in good academic standing and must be a member of their respective class throughout the term of office. - G. Candidates for ASDA Alumni Representative Must be a first-year (rising second-year) dental student who has been in attendance at a minimum of two-thirds of the previous year's Association meetings.
+These Representatives may hold concomitant office except for President-Elect. - E. Candidates for ASDA Social Media Chair must be in good academic standing and must be a member of their respective class throughout the term of office. - F. Candidates for ASDA Lunch & Learn Coordinator must be in good academic standing and must be a member of their respective class throughout the term of office. - G. Candidates for ASDA Alumni Representative Must be a first year (rising second-year) dental student who has attended a minimum of two-thirds of the previous year's Association meetings.
 Candidates for this position will continue in position as Alumni Representative until the end of their 4th year term.
-These Representatives may hold concomitant office with the exception of President-Elect.
+These Representatives may hold concomitant office except for President-Elect.